 not only in the sight of the Lord,

-Paul’s concern was that the Lord views the handling of this collection with integrity.
+Paul’s concern was that the Lord would view the handling of this collection with integrity.
 The Lord can see everything, but people cannot.

 but also in the sight of men.

-It was only necessary that God views the collection as honorable but that men see its integrity.
-Men need to see that money in ministry was handled well.
+It is necessary not only that God would view the collection as honorable but that men would see its integrity.
+Men need to see that money in ministry is handled well.
 Only reliable people should manage funds for a ministry.

 It is essential to avoid the appearance of evil in handling God’s finances.